Mia’s Run is returning for another exciting summer of fundraising in support of the Autism Society of Washington.

 Mia discovered both confidence and joy in running.
 Introduced to the sport by her parents, Joel and Viviana—who compete in half marathons, marathons, and triathlons as a platform to promote Autism acceptance and inclusion—Mia’s early race experiences were filled with anxiety and sensory challenges.
 Over time, she developed coping strategies, perseverance, and pride in her accomplishments.

-Today, Mia has completed multiple road races, triathlons, and two Ragnar Relays.
+Today, Mia has completed multiple road races, triathlons, and three Ragnar Relays.
 Through running, she discovered empowerment, community, and courage—enough to join her high school cross-country team, where she continues to thrive.

 When asked what running means to her, Mia shared: